Earn While You Learn

 The Opportunity:

 Registered Nurse is now part of the Earn While You Learn Program!
-In cooperation with Piedmont Virginia Community College (PVCC) the Associate of Applied Science in Nursing (AAS) and subsequent NCLEX-RN licensure will be offered within the Earn While You Learn Program.
+UVA Medical Center in collaboration with Piedmont Virginia Community College (PVCC) will offer the Associate of Applied Science in Nursing (AAS) and subsequent NCLEX-RN licensure will be offered within the Medical Center's Earn While You Learn Program.

 Program Details: